debosree19/Projects/README.md

-# AbInBev: The objective was to create a new product in line with the portfolio of ABInBev, focusing especally on indegenouity.
-Our proposal, MODIVA, was based on extrnsive research on the current market and brand positioning of ABInBev and how the existing resources can be utilised efficiently to bring out a product that could cater to the untapped customer segment.
-Our focus was on the premium whiskey segment with indigenouesly sourced ingredients from the North-East, with a focus on giving back to the community as a part of the business.
-# Flipkart: We worked with hyperpersonalization of total rewards to satisfy the evolving needs of today's multi-generational workforce.
-The project sheds light on the various options that other organizations have already taken up, and what are the possible/feasible ways of making customization available to the employees of Flipkart, keeping in mind the different categories of employees and their needs
-# Reckitt: The challenge wass for our focused idea to help strategize the key growth pillar of Dettol Soap Variants through marketing that didn't cannibalise the base products.
-We also proposed a new product under the Dettol brand- that could be positioned as a soap for all, without diluting the brand image
-# Colgate: The case challenge was to make Indians replace their toothbrish more often for better oral health, for which we targeted the emotional appeal and sensory communication of the Indian consumers.
-We proposed on bringing in a long term societal change by associating better oral hygiene with social status, and also proposed a new product that would use patented technology to visually appeal to the consumers and alert them to replace their toothbrush
-# Samsung: Retail marketing strategy for Samsung that engages with consumers across multiple sensory channels in order to influence their perception, judgment and behavior – to build brand familiarity and loyalty was at the centre of the case.
-Through extemsive market research, we reimagined retail with multi-sensory omni-channel presence,optimizing consumer connections, focusing right from pre-purchase interventions.
-# PepsiCo: Ways to increase female participation in the domain of supply chain was at the centre of our proposal.
-Following use cases of other organizations working towards being more inclusive, we have recommended full fledged projects- UDITA and USHA, on how to bring in and encourage more women in the workforce.
+# AbInBev:
+- Conducted thorough market research to align with ABInBev's brand positioning and available resources effectively.
+- Formulated MODIVA to complement ABInBev's product lineup, prioritizing indigenous elements.
+- Focused on the premium whiskey market segment.
+- Sourced ingredients exclusively from the North-East region.
+- Integrated community support initiatives as an integral part of the business model.

+# Flipkart:
+- Implemented hyperpersonalization of total rewards for Flipkart's multi-generational workforce.
+- Researched strategies adopted by other organizations.
+- Explored feasible customization options for Flipkart employees.
+- Addressed diverse employee categories and their needs.

+# Reckitt:
+- Developed a focused marketing strategy for Dettol Soap Variants' growth pillar.
+- Ensured marketing efforts did not cannibalize base products.
+- Proposed a new Dettol product positioned as a universal soap without compromising brand image.

+# Colgate:
+- Leveraged emotional appeal and sensory communication to encourage toothbrush replacement for improved oral health.
+- Proposed linking better oral hygiene with social status to foster long-term societal change.
+- Advocated for a new product featuring patented technology to visually remind consumers to replace their toothbrushes.

+# Samsung:
+- Devised retail strategy for Samsung emphasizing multi-sensory engagement.
+- Goal: Influence consumer perception, judgment, and behavior for brand loyalty.
+- Utilized market research to innovate omni-channel retail presence.
+- Emphasized pre-purchase interventions for optimal consumer connection.

+# PepsiCo:
+- Centered proposal on boosting female involvement in supply chain.
+- Advocated projects UDITA and USHA to achieve this aim.
+- Modeled after successful inclusive initiatives from other organizations.
+- Aimed to attract and empower more women in the workforce.